3 Tips for Appreciating Our Postpartum Bodies

 3. Recognize What Our Bodies Do for Us

-- See a rainbow painting the sky, glowing autumn leaves, a stunning sunset, the innocence of a sleeping baby, the assurance of a friend’s face, or our kid’s smile light up our hearts.
+- See arainbow paint the sky, glowing autumn leaves, a stunning sunset, the innocence of a sleeping baby, the assurance of a friend’s face, or our kid’s smile light up our hearts.

 - Taste delicious chocolate, the redemption of hot coffee after a sleepless night, a cheesy slice of pizza, or the subtle notes of a glass of wine (or two.)